 Your participation in this survey will be confidential to Ipsos.
-All product manufacturers are keen to ensure the safety of their products, and in some cases, have legal obligations to report any problems or side effects users may experience with a product.
-If following your participation to this survey you indicate that you may have experienced you address requirements for data breach response, cross-border transfer, and data retention?
-Have you appointed a data protection officer?
+All product manufacturers are keen to ensure the safety of their products, and in some cases, have lead obligations to report any problems or side effects users may experience with a product.